voromahery/portofolio-daniel/README.md

 - [Acknowledgements](#acknowledgements)

 ## [Acknowledgements](#acknowledgements)
-A page that displays some of the works I have done, feel free to visit this page to see those amazing works.
+A page that displays some of the works I have done, feel free to visit this page.

 ## Contact
 - Email: daniel.her@onja.org